YottaDB/YDBDoc/ReleaseNotes/ydbr122.rst

 * MUPIP JOURNAL -ROLLBACK and -RECOVER handle large amounts of journal data; while there are still limits, previously when they attempted to handle around 55 million updates or more they inappropriately failed with a GTM-F-MEMORY error. (`GTM-8906 <http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V6.3-004_Release_Notes.html#GTM-8906>`_)

-* The Receiver Server process recovers after its Update Process dies.
-Previously, on Linux systems with glibc 2.25 or newer, the Receiver Server process could hang indefinitely, requiring manual cleanup of the process and shared memory.
-This issue was only observed in the development environment, and was never reported by a user. (`GTM-8916 <http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V6.3-004_Release_Notes.html#GTM-8916>`_)

 +++++++++++++
 Other